 Sometimes, you can look at other symptoms that indicate what the underlying factors are.
 For example, if, besides jaw pain, you are also dealing with face pain, numbness and tingling, neck pain, headaches, and earaches or chronic infections, then your underlying issue may be an upper cervical misalignment.
 How can a small misalignment in the C1 and C2 lead to all these symptoms?

 Put plainly, it is because the surrounding soft tissue shifts to keep the head properly balanced.
 This can affect neck muscles, drainage of the ears, facial nerves, and even the alignment of the jaw.
 Therefore, we would like to present to you one more natural option for TMJ pain management – upper cervical chiropractic care.

-The short answer is yes if your TMJ problem relates to a misalignment.
+If you are still asking, "Can a chiropractor help with TMJ pain or dysfunction," the short answer is yes.
+If your TMJ problem relates to a misalignment.
 Since this is a common mitigating factor, it makes sense to see an upper cervical chiropractor if you are suffering from jaw pain on a recurring basis.
 This is especially true if you have a history of head or neck trauma, or if you work in an office or another setting where you may frequently adopt a slumped posture with a forward head position.